masc-ucsc/docs/docs/pyrope/04-variables.md

 tuple field declarations).
 Once the variable is declared, the type is set for its whole existence.

-To check that an existing value matches a type, use the `does` or `is` operator inside `cassert`/`assert`.
+To check that an existing value matches a type, use the `does` operator inside `cassert`/`assert`.
 To convert a value to a type, call the type as a constructor — `u8(value)`.

 ```pyrope